genestack/user-tutorials/source/tutorials/Getting_started/dataflow.rst

 .. image:: images/create-new-data-flow1.png

 In the next screen you will see the data flow we have previously created.

 .. image:: images/run-data-flow.png
+   :scale: 70 %
+   :align: center

 The data flow editor has one
 core goal: to help you create more files using this diagram.
 To do this,